gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+### 2.6
+* NOTE: If you would like to set the id, you need to set id, and not id_name anymore
+* Improvement: Use better OOP for saving meta
+* Added: It is now possible to add bundles within tabs

 ###2.5.3
 * Improvement: Image select improvements
 * Improvement: New colorpicker (Iris)